Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Introduction

-Among the bottom baryons, the $\Lambda_b$ and $\Xi_b$ have been the most extensively studied both experimentally and theoretically, serving as a benchmark for understanding weak transitions of heavy baryons.
-At present, the $\Lambda_b$ baryon remains the only heavy baryon whose semileptonic decay has been measured experimentally.
-In contrast, the investigations of weak decays of heavy-flavoured baryons containing two strange quarks remain rather limited.
-The weak semileptonic channel $\Omega_b \rightarrow \Omega_c\ell\bar{\nu_{\ell}}$ has not been observed yet.
+Among the bottom baryons, the $\Lambda_b$ and $\Xi_b$ have been the most extensively studied, both experimentally and theoretically, serving as benchmarks for understanding the weak transitions of heavy baryons.
+Currently, $\Lambda_b$ baryon is the only heavy baryon for which semileptonic decay has been experimentally observed.
+In contrast, investigations of the weak decay of heavy-flavoured baryons containing two strange quarks remain limited.
+The weak semileptonic channel $\Omega_b \rightarrow \Omega_c\ell\bar{\nu_{\ell}}$ has not yet been observed.
 The presence of two strange quarks in $\Omega_b$ gives rise to unique flavour and spin correlations, distinguishing the $\Omega_b$ from other bottom baryons and making its semileptonic transitions particularly important for testing theoretical models.
-Notably, the LHCb collaboration has already observed the production of the $\Omega_b$ baryon and its mass spectrum, indicating that the study of its weak decays may become feasible in future experiments.
+Notably, the LHCb collaboration has already observed the production of the $\Omega_b$ baryon and its mass spectrum, suggesting that investigating its weak decay is feasible in future experiments.